+4.6.
 The governing board functions effectively as a collective entity to promote the institution's values and mission and fulfill its fiduciary responsibilities.
 The governing board demonstrates an ability to self-govern in adherence to its bylaws and expectations for best practices in board governance.

-The Guam Community College (GCC) Board of Trustees demonstrates its effectiveness as a collective unit through adherence to its enabling legislation, which requires that a concurrence of a majority of at least four board members, as opposed to a simple majority of the quorum of Trustees in attendance, shall be necessary to the validity of its acts Title 17 Guam Code

-Annotated- Education, Division 4- Guam Community College, Chapter 31- GCC Administration.
-In keeping with Board Policy 115 (Code of Trustee Ethics and Conduct), once a matter has been decided by vote, all members are expected to uphold the collective board decision.
+The Guam Community College (GCC) Board of Trustees demonstrates its effectiveness as a collective unit through adherence to its enabling legislation, which requires that a concurrence of a majority of at least four board members, as opposed to a simple majority of the quorum of Trustees in attendance, shall be necessary to the validity of its acts (17GCA § 31101(c)).
+In keeping with Board Policy 115 (Code of Trustee Ethics and Conduct) once a matter has been decided by vote, all members are expected to uphold the collective board decision.

-The board has also adopted and adheres to the Guam Community College Board of Trustees Membership Handbook (October 2023), which stipulates on pages 9-10 that "a trustee is a member of a lay board which acts AS A UNIT to: set policy direction, evaluate implementation of policy, employ a president as institutional leader, establish the climate in which educational goals are met, assure the fiscal health and stability of the college, act as a community bridge and buffer, and serve as a positive agent of change."
+The board has also adopted and adheres to the GCC Board of Trustees Membership Handbook p.
+9-10, which stipulates that "a trustee is a member of a lay board which acts AS A UNIT to: set policy direction, evaluate implementation of policy, employ a president as institutional leader, establish the climate in which educational goals are met, assure the fiscal health and stability of the college, act as a community bridge and buffer, and serve as a positive agent of change."

-If a trustee is found to be engaging in behavior that does not align with the board's policies, documented procedures for addressing the situation can be found in the Board of Trustees Handbook, which includes the Board of Trustees' First Amended By-Laws, Board Policy 115 (Code of Trustee Ethics and Conduct), and Board Policy 120 (Orientation of New Board of Trustees Members).
+If a trustee is found to be engaging in behavior that does not align with the board's policies, documented procedures for addressing the situation can be found in the Board of Trustees Handbook, which includes the BOT By-Laws, GCC Board Policy 115 - Code of Trustees Ethics & Conduct; and Board Policy 120 Orientation of New Board of Trustees Members.